wa 1 wa

-Sitoa iote i-wene tev' ai' one.
-My father had a shop.
+Sitoa i-wene tev' ai' one. [a store existed with my father] My father had a business.

 Nganae awa dapa i-viaene, na, i-wen' teve dapa.
-Whatever they wanted, they could have it. [ lit. it was there with them]
+Whatever they want, they have it. [ lit. it's there with them]

 Dapa noma, uro we tongolukilo peini ngaten’ motoro i-wen’ tev’ dapa.
-Our ancestors used magic soot and magic leaves for important matters.
+Our ancestors used [ lit. had with them] magic soot and magic leaves for important matters.

 ~wete (i·)wete verb, transitive